Scholarships, resources and funding

 It is important to understand that while the RTP is funded from an Australian Government grant it is up to each university to set the rate each year.
 More details on the UPA and RTP scholarships, including deadlines and application process.

-Full time PhD candidates in their final research period may be eligible for the Paulette Isabel Jones Completion Scholarship, which is worth $7,000.
+Full time HDR candidates in their final research period may be eligible for completion scholarships, each worth $7,000.

 General and faculty scholarships